 Resolution of Thanks.
-At a meeting of the young ladies, it was welfare, and for the prompt manner in which hey have help d in making our Uniforms.
-Resolved, That we will ever cherish the warmest feelings of gratitude toward the kind ones who have thus remembered us.
+At a meeting of the young ladies, it was tions of blankets, testaments, tracts, &c., which have contributed so much to our comfort and welfare, and for the prompt manner in which hey have help d in making our Uniforms.

-Professor Falk, Dr. Heinitsh, Dr. Russell and their cordial co-operation and valu-tin their Concert for the ben-
+Resolved.
+That their thanks be tendered to rofessor Falk, Dr. Heinitsh, Dr. Russell and their cordial co-operation and valu-lin their Concert for the ben-